Welcome from Mrs J Ayrton, Nursery Manager

 Our children develop strong links and bonds with people looking after them, and this attachment helps them thrive.

-Our preschool rooms are both led by qualified teachers.
+Our preschool room has an early years teacher who works alongside the lead practitoner to ensure we are providing the best possible education for our children.
 As well as providing nurturing child centred learning, they work to make sure every child is ready to transition to school smoothly and happily.
 In preschool, children wear a uniform and have more structured activities with a curriculum that leads them into reception.

 Find out more about our rooms here.

-Turtles (0 - 20 months) led by Amanda Phillimore
+Hartland point (30 months - 36 months) led by Amanda Phillimore

-Sharks (preschool: year before school) led by Lucy Kettley
+Whitby (preschool: year before school) led by Gemma Paddon

 Room leaders are supported by:

-- Anne H Chapman – Headteacher of Ark Ayrton Primary Academy and Ark Alpha Nursery
+- Anne H Chapman – Execuitve Headteacher of Ark Ayrton Primary Academy and Ark Ayrton Nursery

 - Julie Ayrton – Manager of Ark Ayrton Nursery

-- Jessica Harrison – Early Years Professional & SENCO
+- Jessica Harrison – Early Years teacher & accredited SENCO

 Our nursery is an oasis in a big city, with a large natural garden where children can play and explore.
 Each learning room opens out to a wild courtyard, so children can free flow from inside to outside as much as they wish.